jondejong/d3demo/README.md

 # d3demo

-Demoing D3 with Angular and Grails
+Demoing D3 with Angularjs and Grails

 ## Overview